Communicative language teaching (CLT) at its best on the Online Trinity College CertTESOL course

 How to create a communicative classroom?

-Currently, the Communicative Approach is the most popular and most used in modern and reputable language institutions.
-After completing your professional TEFL course you will be prepared to deliver successful English lessons within multilingual and multicultural environments.
-However, keep in mind that you will need to keep learning and reading as much as you can.
-Practice makes perfect, and teaching couldn’t be any different!
+Currently, the Communicative Approach is the most popular and most used in most modern, reputable, and international educational institutions.
+On the TEFL certificate courses, you will be taught CLT and how to create and deliver successful English lessons within multilingual and multicultural environments.

 Role-play is a communicative activity that allows students to play a certain role, putting themselves into somebody else’s shoes.
-Students get to interact with their peers in a supported environment, thus developing experience and trying different strategies.
+Students get to interact with their peers and students in a supported environment, thus developing experience and trying different strategies.
+On the EBC Trinity CertTESOL course, our trainee teachers start by learning the different strategies, they are given specific examples of these strategies and they get to practice these CLT strategies in class with peers and with ELLs in their teaching practice classes.

 2. Filling in missing information

 This is a wonderful communicative activity that allows your students to practice oral and written expression as well as comprehension.
-Before the lesson, you will have carefully prepared two sheets per pair of students.
-Let’s say you are learning about nationalities and countries.
-It could be two sheets with a map of the countries you wish to teach, and each sheet has different missing information.
-You could add the name of the countries but also more info such as the currency used and other interesting facts about the country.
+An example is learning about different nationalities.
+There will be two sheets per pair of students.
+The two sheets will have a map of the countries you wish to teach, and the ELLs will have to fill out the missing information.
 Each student will have to ask questions and their partners will fill in the missing information.
-After all the pairs have finished, you can discuss everything they found out about the countries.
+Afterwards, in pairs, they can discuss the outcome of the exercise.

 3. Telling a tale

-With this activity, your students will practice how to tell stories in the past (though it can also be adapted to tell stories in the present and the future).
 You group your students in a circle.
 You will have a small ball in your hand and start by telling the first sentence of the story and pass the ball onto a student.
 They will have to continue creating the story (using verbs in the past tense) and passing it on again to the next student.
-You can adapt and modify the activity as you like, your students will enjoy it a lot!
+You can adapt and modify the activity, change the verb tense as you like, your students will enjoy it a lot!

 4. Describing a picture

-This activity is perfect to practice oral expression and oral comprehension.
-Your students sit in pairs and you give one student of each pair one picture.
-Choose the picture carefully according to what your students need to learn.
+To practice oral expression and comprehension, this is a great activity.
+The student will practice how to tell stories in the chosen tense.
+For example, they can tell a story in the past.
+In pairs one describes a picture to his partner.
+The partner will draw a picture according to what he hears from the explanation.
 The student holding the picture will have to describe it to his partner, who will start drawing what is being described.
-In the end, they both compare what they have, and I can guarantee you that there will be lots of fun in this activity.
+Afterwards, they both compare what they have, and I can guarantee you that there will be lots of fun in this activity.
 The activity can be repeated exchanging the students’ roles.